The ROI of Marketing: How Sarasota Businesses Should Measure What's Working

 How Should Sarasota Businesses Measure Marketing ROI?

 Marketing ROI measures how much revenue your marketing activity generates relative to what you spend on it.
 The standard formula is straightforward: subtract your marketing investment from the revenue it produced, divide by the investment, and multiply by 100.
 A result above zero means you are generating more than you are spending.
-For most Sarasota service businesses, a healthy marketing ROI sits between 300 and 500 percent, meaning every dollar invested returns three to five dollars in revenue.
+For most Sarasota service businesses, a healthy marketing ROI depends on the channel, margin, close rate, and sales cycle.
+The most useful benchmark is whether each channel produces profitable clients at a sustainable cost.

 The challenge is attribution.
 Most small businesses in Southwest Florida run marketing across several channels at once: Google Business Profile, paid search, social media, email, and word of mouth.
 Knowing which channel drove a specific lead or sale requires intentional tracking from the start, not a retrospective guess at the end of the quarter.